tacticstactics/Intercoder-Reliability/README.md

 Convert the string to binary data and consider whether the filtering process conveys the string accurately.<br>

 Convert string (e.g. 'Hello World') to binary, and create analog data as ndarray, e.g. 01001000...<br>
-The ndarray is processed by gaussian / buterworth filter.<br>
+The ndarray is processed by filters (e.g. gaussian / buterworth).<br>
 <br>
 When using Scipy's signal.windows.gaussinan, convolve was used.<br>
 When using signal.butter, lfilter was used.<br>